leadedge/Spout2/README.md

 However, the extent of support GL_EXT_memory extensions is possibly low compared to NVidia interop which has been established since 2010, and practical advantage could be minimal.

 The tools provided with this branch allow assessment of compatibility and performance.
 Reports are welcomed and will help to assess whether this is a useful addition.
 They can be contributed using the "Report" button from the demo sender or receiver or discussed here by opening an issue.

+### Downloads

+Download from the BUILD folder

+SPOUT-2007-100.zip
+1) Demo Sender and receiver with options for
+- selecting interop method
+- sending diagnostic reports
+2) Settings dialog with options for selecting interop method
+- SpoutSettings.exe

+Spout-SDK-binaries_2-007-100.zip
+- Prebuilt library binary files\
+Spout.dll/Spout.lib/Spout_static.lib

+### Building with Cmake
+Select only the option for SPOUT_BUILD_CMT as required.\
+Do not select SPOUT_BUILD_LIBRARY, SPOUT_BUILD_SPOUTDX or SPOUT_BUILD_SPOUTDX_EXAMPLES\
+SpoutLibary and SpoutDirectX have not been updated and could cause errors.